 In July 2012, the U.S. Government passed Pub.L.
-112- 144, the Synthetic Drug Abuse Prevention Act (SDAPA), that classified a number of synthetic substances under Schedule I of the Controlled Substances Act.
-SDAPA placed these substances in the most restrictive category of controlled substances.
-Cannabimimetic agents, including 15 synthetic cannabinoid compounds identified by name, two synthetic cathinone compounds (mephedrone and MDPV), and nine synthetic hallucinogens known as the 2C family, were restricted by this law.
-In addition, methylone and ten (10) synthetic cathinones that were subject to temporary control were permanently controlled by DEA through the administrative process.
-Another synthetic cathinone, N-ethylbentylone, was temporarily controlled in 2018.
+112-144, the Synthetic Drug Abuse Prevention Act (SDAPA), that classified a number of synthetic substances under Schedule I of the Controlled Substances Act.
+SDAPA 15 synthetic cannabinoid compounds identified by name, two synthetic cathinone compounds (mephedrone and MDPV), and nine synthetic hallucinogens known as the 2C family in the most restrictive category of controlled substances.
+These substances were restricted by this law.
+Subsequently, methylone and ten (10) synthetic cathinones that were subject to temporary control were permanently controlled by DEA through the administrative process.
+Another synthetic cathinone, N-ethylpentylone, was controlled in 2018 and six other synthetic cathinones, N-ethylhexedrone, α-PHP, 4-MEAP, MPHP, PV8, and 4-Chloro-α-PHP, were temporarily contolled in 2019.